MMRaspbb/SwiftCodesRestApi/README.md

 localhost:8080
 ```
 ## Stack
-For the aplication i used Java Spring Boot framework, PostgreSQL database and to contenerize it ia have used Docker.
+For the aplication i used Java Spring Boot framework, PostgreSQL database and to contenerize it I used Docker.